 The only oral male pattern hair loss solution currently licensed by the MHRA in the UK and approved by the FDA in the US is finasteride 1mg

 .
 It would appear that Allergan’s setipiprant is being developed to go up against this.

 One immediate drawback at least based on current information is that the setipiprant being administered in the Allergan trial appears to be a drug that is taken twice

 daily, as opposed to the once-daily finasteride.
 This automatically puts it at something of a disadvantage, because remembering to take pills is a common issue with any medical regime.

 It could be that Allergan is hoping that their product outperforms the already effective finasteride 1mg, or perhaps they are hoping for a more affordable price-point.
 They will have a clearer idea of the efficacy of their drug by March 2018, by which time the study is due to be completed.
 Just over 150 people are expected to take part.

-What may be driving Allergan’s hair loss ambitions – and this is merely speculation – is that they are planning a two-pronged attack on Androgenetic Alopecia, including an attempt to reverse thinning around the hairline, to take on the current go-to treatment combination of finasteride 1mg and minoxidil.
+What may be driving Allergan’s hair loss ambitions and this is merely speculation is that they are planning a two-pronged attack on Androgenetic Alopecia, including an attempt to reverse thinning around the hairline, to take on the current go-to treatments, finasteride 1mg and high strength minoxidil